Looking for the best tankless water heater? You’ve come to the right place.

 - Long lifespan & Reliability : Tankless heaters last about five to 10 years longer than a tank heater.
 They are estimated to last up to 20 years, compared to tradional tank water heaters that are supposed to last between 10 to 15 years.
 With that said, if you are planning on staying in one home for many years, that’s a hefty replacement cost you’re saving.

 - Space Savings : Even if you weren’t concerned neither about saving money nor about energy efficiency, one of the biggest, yet most important advantage of going tankless is the the potential space savings.
-Traditional water heaters are bulky.
+Traditional ones are bulky.
 I mean think about that big tank of 40 to 60 gallon capacity measuring at the very least around 60″ tall and 24″ wide.
 That bulky metal tank can take up precious real estate in a home where space is at a premium.
-A tankless water heater, in comparison, might be the size of an ordinary medicine cabinet, meaning you can install it in very tight spaces such as as closet or even under a sink.
+A tankless one, in comparison, might be the size of an ordinary medicine cabinet, meaning you can install it in very tight spaces such as as closet or even under a sink.

 Disadvantages of Using a Tankless Water Heater

-Tankless water heaters, as with anything, have their advantages and disadvantages.
 While they might sound like a no brainer, there are several reasons why opting for them might not be for anyone.

 - Limited Water Output : A traditional big tank water heater that stores up 60 gallons of hot water at a time will feed your showers, laundry and faucets with sufficient hot water for quite some time.
 Additionally, the moodern tanks reheat additional water supply quite quickly as well, so you’ll litteraly never run out of hot water when you need it.
-Whereas, A tankless water heater has very limited output and it’s only able to provide a few gallons of hot water at all times but also at a time.
-That said, if you are living in a big house and have large family, and everyone’s taking a shower, doing the laundry and dishes at the same time, a tankless water might not be up to the task or suitable for your family’s particular needs.
+Whereas, A tankless one has very limited output and it’s only able to provide a few gallons of hot water at all times but also at a time.
+That said, if you are living in a big house and have large family, and everyone’s taking a shower, doing the laundry and dishes at the same time, a tankless one might not be up to the task or suitable for your family’s particular needs.

 Traditional tank water heaters VS Tankless Water Heaters – Summary